Krishbelwal/Netflix_Contents_Analysis/Readme.md

 8. **Dashboard Development:** Built interactive dashboards with charts, tables, slicers, and KPIs.
 9. **Insights & Recommendations:** Derived actionable insights to support business decisions.

-## 9. Key Insights
+## 9. Key Insights & Business Recommendations

-**1. Content Volume**
+**1. Popular Content**
-- Total shows: 24,000 (17,000 Movies – 71%, 7,000 TV Shows – 29%)
-- Movies dominate content, indicating focus on one-time viewing.
+- Netflix has a total of **24,000 shows**, with **Movies making up 71% and TV Shows 29%**.
+- This shows that movies dominate, so Netflix could **focus more on TV shows to increase long-term user engagement**.

 **2. Top Producing Countries**
-- USA leads (~6,700 shows), followed by India, UK, and France.
-- Opportunity for growth in emerging markets like India.
+- The **USA leads with ~6,700 shows** around 42%.
+- This indicates strong production in the US, but Netflix can **invest more in India and the UK to attract more and user subscribers**.

 **3. Popular Genres**
-- Top genres: International Movies, Dramas
-- International Movies and Dramas have the highest number of shows.
+- The most popular genres are **International Movies and Dramas**, which have the highest number of shows.
+- Netflix could **also explore other genres** to diversify content and reach different audiences.

 **4. Content Trends**
-- YoY growth peaked around 2017–2018, but declined by -45% in 2021.
-- Suggests market saturation and need for diversified or high-demand content.

-**5. Average Duration**
-- Movies average ~103 minutes, longer than TV Shows.
-- Longer movies encourage binge-watching; TV shows suit episodic engagement.
+- The year-over-year content growth has been **fluctuating**, with some years higher and others lower.
+- This suggests that Netflix should **plan content production more strategically** to maintain consistent growth.

-**6. Ratings Distribution**
+**5. Ratings Distribution**
-- Most content is targeted toward general and teen audiences (TV-MA, TV-14).
+- Most content is targeted toward **general and teen audiences (TV-MA, TV-14)**.
-- Focuses on broad appeal while maintaining family and teen-friendly content.

-## 10. Business Recommendations

-1. **Increase Localized Content:**
-   - Invest in producing content for high-growth markets like India and the UK to attract new subscribers.

-2. **Focus on High-Demand Genres:**
-   - Expand production in Dramas and International Movies due to consistent popularity.

-3. **Diversify Content:**
-   - Introduce new genres such as Documentaries or short-form series to address declining YoY growth.

-4. **Leverage Duration Insights:**
+- Since International Movies are most popular among these ratings, Netflix can **focus on producing content in this genre to attract and retain teen viewers**.

+**6. Average Duration**
+- Movies have an average duration of **~103 minutes**, longer than TV shows.
-   - Promote longer movies for binge-watching and optimise TV shows for episodic engagement.
+- This allows for binge-watching, while TV shows suit episodic viewing.
+Netflix can **optimise content formats based on this trend**.

-5. **Target Family-Friendly Audience:**
-   - Continue prioritizing general and teen-rated content while selectively exploring niche mature content.